vindarel/bookshops/README.md

 we could say if it has exemplaries in stock or not, etc. And… we learn a lot in doing this !

+Technically speaking, the Amazon API web service can be too limitating and not appropriate.
+One must register to Amazon Product Advertising and to AWS, and the requests rate is limited to 1 request per second.

 ## Why not Google books ?

 It has very few data.